Bang crash! Watch out! Duck! Hang on! Oh no! Here we go again!

 Conscious capitalism and the purpose of business:

 I like to quote John Mackey, the founder and CEO of Wholefoods markets in the USA.
 A few years ago, the company was bought by Amazon for $14 billion USD.
 Wholefoods made a profit and paid dividends to its shareholders every year for its entire existence.
 In other words, John Mackey has established credentials for making money in business.
-Yet John Mackey wrote a book called “Conscious Capitalism” (more about the book here [link] and here [link]), and in it, he says this:
+Yet John Mackey wrote a book called “Conscious Capitalism” (more about the book here and more about the Conscious Capitalism global movement here), and in it, he says this:

 “Thinking that the purpose of business is to make money is as silly as thinking that the purpose of human beings is to eat food.
 We need to eat food, eating food makes us feel good, but we eat food so that we can do what we need to do on this earth.
 It is the same with business and profit.
 Business needs to make profit, and plenty of it, but it needs to do so in order to fulfil its purpose, the reason it exists.”